 Nursing, R.N. to B.S.N.

-For many associate degree prepared registered nurses (RNs), completing a Bachelor of Science in Nursing (BSN) degree affords additional career opportunities and a broader scope of practice.
+For many associate degree prepared registered nurses (RNs), achieving a Bachelor of Science in Nursing (BSN) degree affords additional career opportunities and a broader scope of practice.

 Program Overview

-The Kirkhof College of Nursing's fully online RN to BSN program features synchronous and asynchronous coursework and small class sizes, which provide individualized, meaningful engagement with professors and fellow students.
-Unlike correspondence courses, our faculty and academic advisors guide students through every step of the program, meeting the needs of students working full-time.
+The Kirkhof College of Nursing's fully online RN to BSN (RN-BSN) program features synchronous and asynchronous coursework and small class sizes, which provide individualized, meaningful engagement with professors and fellow students.
+As a student in the RN-BSN program, our faculty and academic advisors will guide you through every step of the program while considering your work/life balance.

 Why Study Nursing at Grand Valley?